Further afield

 SS Jane

 (max depth 22m) The 840 ton Jane, with a cargo of herring was en-route from Baltasound, Unst to Lerwick, in July 1923 when she ran aground on the island of Linga.
 She later slipped off the rocks and sank.
-The wreck now lies on a sandy seabed in 20m of water in an area of strong tide, She is covered in marine life and despite her poor condition makes an excellent dive.
+The wreck now lies on a Mearl seabed in 20m of water in an area of strong tide, She is covered in marine life and makes an excellent dive.

 SS St Sunniva